dxmi/XAF_Non-Persistent-Objects-Filtering-Demo/readme.md

 To enable filtering and sorting for [Non\-Persistent Objects](https://docs.devexpress.com/eXpressAppFramework/116516/concepts/business-model-design/non-persistent-objects), use the built-in **DynamicCollection** class or a custom **DynamicCollectionBase** descendant.

 Here, we create a **DynamicCollection** instance and pass it in the [NonPersistentObjectSpace\.ObjectsGetting](https://docs.devexpress.com/eXpressAppFramework/DevExpress.ExpressApp.NonPersistentObjectSpace.ObjectsGetting) event handler.
-We subscribe to the **DynamicCollection.ObjectsFetching** event and pass a new collection of non-persistent objects every time the filtering or sorting parameters are changed.
+We subscribe to the **DynamicCollection.FetchObjects** event and pass a new collection of non-persistent objects every time the filtering or sorting parameters are changed.
 If you cannot filter the collection manually, set the **ShapeData** event parameter to *true*.
 Then, **DynamicCollection** will process data (filter, sort, trim) internally.

 This example demonstrates two approaches to filter objects.

 - *Contact* objects are filtered at the storage level.
 Criteria and Sorting values passed in event parameters are converted into a storage-specific format and used in arguments of the *DataTable.Select* method call.
 DataSet returns filtered and sorted data that is then transformed into non-persistent objects.
 This approach can be useful if data for non-persistent objects is obtained from a remote service, a custom database query or a stored procedure.

 - *Article* objects are filtered and sorted by DynamicCollection internally.
-This functionality is enabled when the **ShapeData** parameter of the **DynamicCollection.ObjectsFetching** event is set to *true*.
+This functionality is enabled when the **ShapeData** parameter of the **DynamicCollection.FetchObjects** event is set to *true*.
 This approach is useful when all data is already available and no custom processing is required.

 When **DynamicCollection** is used, the built-in [FullTextSearch Action](https://docs.devexpress.com/eXpressAppFramework/112997/concepts/filtering/full-text-search-action) is shown in corresponding non-persistent list views.